References and DereferencesReferences and Dereferences

 Note

-%p is a specifier for addresses (pointer).
+%p is the format specifier used for addresses (pointer).

 c